Guarantee Our Essentials

 • The anti-poverty sector and beyond stands with us in calling for a social security system that is fit for purpose.

 Our collective voice has demonstrated that people in the UK are concerned about the rising levels of hardship in their communities.
-Now we need our new government to lay out how they’ll tackle this.
+Now we need our government to lay out how they’ll tackle this.

 Guarantee our essentials logo lockup with Trussell and JRF logo